 The Final Jack the Ripper Victim?

-Mary Jane Kelly’s murder was unique because crime scene photographs were taken; this was the only Ripper murder where the lengthy process of photography – as it existed at the time – was practical.
-The two images that survive to this day (if indeed there were more) are a testament to the sheer carnage that doctors and the police faced as they forced entry into the room later that day.
+This murder was unique because photographs were taken at the Mary Jane Kelly crime scene; this was the only Ripper murder where the lengthy process of photography – as it existed at the time – was practical.
+The Mary Jane Kelly photos that survive to this day (if indeed there were more) are a testament to the sheer carnage that doctors and the police faced as they forced entry into the room later that day.

 In hindsight, it was the absolute horror of this murder that led many to judge Mary Jane Kelly’s murder as the final atrocity.
 Whether the Ripper had finally satiated his thirst for violence or, in the words of Sir Melville Macnaghten, “that the murderer's brain gave way altogether after his awful glut...and that he immediately committed suicide, or, as a possible alternative, was found to be so hopelessly mad by his relations, that he was by them confined in some asylum...”

-Even today, the concept of Mary Jane Kelly as the young life cut tragically short (she was the youngest Ripper victim at just 25 years old) has helped to maintain a public fascination in the case that still remains today.
+Even today, the concept of a young life cut tragically short has helped to maintain a public fascination in the case that still remains today.
+She was the youngest Ripper victim at just 25 years old, leaving Mary Jane Kelly without any descendants.

 Thus, there are a number of later crimes in the East End which have sometimes been attributed to Jack the Ripper, too - instigating Ripper scares and keeping researchers and historians engaged in debate over their validity ever since!